xvenc/bp-theses/README.md

 ### **capture.py**

 Script that reads last record from Suricata log file and check if it contains any IOC's or if the flows in some time period were malicious and how many.
+It runs in infinite loop, so it can be only stopped by pressing CTRL+C twice.
+Twice because both threads needs to be killed.
+If the capture wont work, it's maybe because you have log files somewhere else then default `/var/log/suricata/all.json`.
+So you need to change this to you location of log files.
+It's on line 21 in the file `capture.py`.

 ```
 Usage: python3 capture.py [COMMAND]